 There is a requirement of the system which provides a method or facility to the families to establish their profile efficiently and manage their profile as and when required.
 Not only this system should also allow user to search child care agencies / facilities in nearby location.

-Current System Processes
+Current Mode of Operation

-To help with a context on features that are enhancements to current processes and system limitations etc.
+To help with a context on on how currently the need is fullfilled.

 In Current mode families who are looking for foster kids have to connect with agencies and child care home facilities offline via email, call or by personal contact.
 Its somewhere tedious and cumbersome job for them.
 It may take lot of processing time as well.

+Future Mode of Operation

+To help with a context on how needs of users can fulfilled in a better and optimized way .

+It is desired to build an online portal that facilitates families intending to foster and adopt kids register their profiles.
+Upon successful registration of their profiles , online portal would allow them to easily search for children’s needing families and communicate with the children’s caseworkers in an efficient and optimized manner

 Related Documents/Feature